elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 # Phoenix Sign Up

-There are multiple options available for handling player sign up and login features.
+There are multiple options available for handling player sign up and sign in features.
 In our case, we want to keep things straightforward so that players can sign up easily and play games on our platform, which means we'll forego asking them for their email or building out a full featured authentication